 The initial Chrome OS has a media player and file manager.
 It only supports some web-based applications like Chrome Apps which only runs on the Google Chrome web browser.

 The core part of Chrome OS used a Linux Kernel and was initially based on Ubuntu a famous Linux Distribution.
 It’s only available pre-installed on hardware manufactured by Google partners, but you can install it using other methods.
 Chrome is proprietary software.

 Initially, Samsung and Acer are the two companies that partnered with Google and launched their first Chromebooks in 2011.

 What is Chrome OS?

-Google’s Chrome OS is a Linux-based operating system and integrates all their cloud-based services into one place.
+Google’s Chrome OS is a Linux-based operating system and integrates all its cloud-based services into one place.
 As a user, you are able to use all google centric services( mail, doc, youtube, drive, photos, etc) using the chrome web browser.

-Chrome OS works on ARM/Intel X86 based chips and is very fast and responsive with minimum latency.
+Chrome OS works on ARM/Intel X86-based chips and is very fast and responsive with minimum latency.
 It made multitasking very easy.

 Integrate with wonderful features like Backgroud automatic update, G-suite, Chrome app store, Search bar, File browser, Backup and Sync across different machines, Bluetooth and Wifi access, Google chrome cast, and lots more.